cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 Out[3]: array([ 2,  7, 14,  5,  9])
 ```

 As shown above, when a series is printed, the index appears on the left.
-Since the index of `s1` has not been specified, a range of consecutive integers has been assigned as the index.
+Since the index of `s1` has not been specified, a range of consecutive integers has been assigned to the index.

 ```
 In [4]: s1.index